cliener/EnviroLogger/README.md

     - Clean up log files after size or number of days
 - Display data every y seconds on Sense HAT screen
 - Run the app as a cron job
-- Report data to HomeKit
+- Report data to HomeKit via a [Homebridge plugin](https://github.com/cliener/EnviroBridge)

 ## Other things